Grammarly Review [Is It The Best Grammar Tool For Writers?]

 Yes, Grammarly can be installed on both iPhone and Android devices.

-It has not only corrected thousands of my grammar and spelling mistakes over the years but has also helped me to improve my writing from the suggestions is makes and useful explanations it provides.
+It has not only corrected thousands of my grammar and spelling mistakes over the years but has also helped me to improve my writing from the suggestions it makes and the useful explanations it provides.

-Additionally, Grammarly’s proofreader feature and their contextual grammar and punctuation mistakes checker are by far the best I have used.
+Additionally, Grammarly’s proofreader feature and its contextual grammar and punctuation mistakes checker are by far the best I have used.

-In this Grammarly review, I recommend Grammarly to every blogger, writer, and student who desires to write better for business/academic performance or to anyone who wants to learn better English on the go.
+In this Grammarly review, I recommend at least the free version of Grammarly to every blogger, writer, and student who desires to write better for business/academic performance or anyone who wants to learn better English on the go.
 This is simply because Grammarly does precisely what it promises.

-Now, if you’ve used Grammarly in the past, or you’re currently using it, tell us about your experience with it in the comment section.
-And if you’re using some other websites similar to Grammarly, do let us and others know about it too.Get a Grammarly Free Trial Here
+Now, if you’ve used Grammarly in the past or you’re currently using it, tell us about your experience with it in the comment section.
+And if you’re using some other websites or writing tools similar to Grammarly, do let us and others know about it too.Get a Grammarly Free Trial Here

 Finally, if you enjoyed this review of Grammarly?
 Feel free to share!